ixchats/ixchats-linux/README.md

 `content/sounds/audies/` - why webm, it's audio, it should be wav! (also is there any higher quality audio, tho they're all looking classic so idk about higher quality)

-`content/js/xmas/` this needs deob, so easy `content/temp/canvas.html` - contains hardcoded allowed domains and also xat domains, fix!!
+`content/js/xmas/` this needs deob, so easy `content/temp/canvas.html` and `bot-min3.js` - contains hardcoded allowed domains and also xat domains, fix!!
 `web_gear/gifts/Gift1.php` - line 16 has xat domain, so easy to fix!! priority<br>
 (use <?php echo XAT_NAME ?> and <?php echo DOMAIN ?>) Fixed:<br>